ndegheselle/blog.degheselle.fr/_posts/WIP/WIP-get-gud.md

 - Components : every visual elements that are used in more than one view
 - Base : every element of logic that is used in more than one place

 That's MVC with extra steps.
 But why is it so important ?
-Separation improve readability and maintenability
+Separation improve readability and maintenability,
+- If one bit of code is doing several things at once it will be harder to understand
+- Seems easy to do but, separation can be pretty hard to achieve with complexe logic that interact a lot with the UI (and that's why binding exsist and is such a huge thing)

-# Spread the data, Kouhei !
+## Spread the data, Kouhei !

 Dilema : share data between parts of your app.
 Solutions :
-- Interfaces
 - Stores or State management
 - Singletons
 - Don't make one giant static object that old everything